lucasgallen/anim8/README.md

 # DrawPass
-App that allows users to share drawing sessions amongst friends.
+App that allows users to share drawing sessions amongst friends and create simple animations.